Teahouse: Elsewhere

 In France, a tea room is called Salon de thé, and pastries and cakes are served.
 It seems that having a separate teahouse was a tradition in many European countries.

 In the Czech Republic, the tea room culture has been spreading since the Velvet Revolution of 1989 and today, there are nearly 400 tea rooms (čajovny) in the country (more than 50 just in Prague), which is according to some sources Europe's largest concentration of tea rooms per capita.

 In Kosovo, there are teahouses known as "çajtore".

-Relationship to nineteenth-century temperance movement
+Relationship to 19th-century temperance movement

 The popularity of the tea room rose as an alternative to the pub in the UK and US during the temperance movement in the 1830s.
 The form developed in the late nineteenth century, as Catherine Cranston opened the first of what became a chain of Miss Cranston's Tea Rooms in Glasgow, Scotland, and similar establishments became popular throughout Scotland.
 In the 1880s, fine hotels in both the United States and England began to offer tea service in tea rooms and tea courts, and by 1910 they had begun to host afternoon tea dances as dance crazes swept both the US and the UK.
 Tea rooms of all kinds were widespread in Britain by the 1950s.
 In the following decades, cafés became more fashionable, and tea rooms became less common.